StergachisLab/match-distribution/README.md

 <pre>
-model-after.ft.bam:     The distribution you like input.ft.bam:           The input distribution that will be sampled from and changed output.filtered.ft.bam: The output, sampled from Arg2, that has a distribution similar to that of Arg1
+model-after.ft.bam:     The distribution you like input.ft.bam:           The input distribution that will be sampled from and filtered output.filtered.ft.bam: The output, sampled from Arg2, that has a distribution similar to that of Arg1
 </pre>